 I always pick up a package of baby Bella mushrooms on my weekly grocery run.
 The other ingredients are staples of most households, so there’s usually not another trip to the grocery store required.
 Here’s what you’ll need:

 - Garlic.
-Fresh garlic is my preference, but garlic powder works too, if you prefer that!
+Fresh or frozen garlic is my preference, but garlic powder works too, if you prefer that!

 - Oil.
 I like to use either sesame oil or olive oil, depending on what type of dish I’m serving this with.
 If the main dish is Asian-inspired, I’ll use sesame oil.
 If it has Italian or American influences, I go with olive oil.